-I travelled to The Cavendish Hotel at Baslow in June and my Standard Double Room cost £270 with breakfast included.
+I stayed at The Cavendish Hotel at Baslow in June 2021, and my Standard Double Room cost £270 with breakfast included.

 The Cavendish Hotel at Baslow

 Located in the centre of the Peak District National Park, each of the Cavenfish Hotel’s stylishly appointed bedrooms offer exceptional views of the Chatsworth Estate – an ideal spot to base yourself for charming country walks.

 Elsewhere in the region, foodies can discover famed Bakewell tart and lesser-known Bakewell pudding in Bakewell, Dovedale Blue cheese from beauty spot Dovedale Valley, Buxton pudding in the eponymous spa town and gingerbread from Ashbourne – all within a short drive from the hotel.
 If you’d rather stay put and relax then a meal at the hotel’s three AA-Rosette restaurant is a treat.

 There is certainly a homely feel to The Cavendish.
 Originally an inn during the 1700s, it became the property of the Duke of Devonshire around 1830 and since then has undergone numerous restorations and expansions, but always in keeping with the original architecture.

 The hotel is known for its varied collection of original artwork, antiques, furnishings and décor, including items selected from Chatsworth House.
 Expect colourful and elegant wallpaper, vintage gold-framed mirrors and dainty lampshades, plus plenty of places to sit and read a book or have a drink – and all set among stunning countryside that can be reached the moment you step outside.

 Services and facilities